Vaccine Resources

 To refer to the Healthy Babies Healthy Children Program:

-RCDHU is now offering by appointment Parent Child Wellness Clinics.
-Clients can spend one-on-one time with a Public Health Nurse and get support as well as answers to questions about feeding, sleeping, crying and other parenting inquiries.
+RCDHU is offering by appointment Let’s Grow Clinics.
+Clients can spend one-on-one time with a Public Health Nurse and get support as well as answers to questions about feeding, sleeping, crying and other parenting topics.
 The clinics are open to families with children age zero to transition to school.
+Children 0-18 months can also receive their routine immunizations at Let’s Grow clinics.

 Clinic locations: